25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 The Last Supper of Leonardo da Vinci

-How to visit The Last Supper by Leonardo da Vinci
+How to visit The Last Supper

 Church of Santa Maria delle Grazie Milan

-7. Sforza Castle (Sforzesco)
+7. Sforza Castle (Castello Sforzesco)

 Sforza Castle Milan